ramon951/cloudflareDynamicDNS/README.md

-# UpdateCloudFlareDNS
+# cloudflareDynamicDNS

 ## Introduction
-UpdateCloudFlareDNS is a project designed to automatically update your public IP on Cloudflare at specified intervals.
+cloudflareDynamicDNS is a project designed to automatically update your public IP on Cloudflare at specified intervals.
 This functionality is particularly useful for accessing your server via a domain, ensuring that the domain always points to the current public IP of your server.

 ## Usage